donkirkby/donkirkby.github.com/index.md

     other designers.
 * [Four-Letter Blocks] - A new type of puzzle I designed that's a mix of crossword puzzles and jigsaw puzzles.
+* [Chess Kit] - Silly new games I designed for your chess set.
+Might be a book some day.
 * [Vograbulary] - A collection of word games that might help you grab a few new words for your vocabulary.
 Still in early releases with only a few
     games: Ultraghost, Russian Dolls, and Bacronyms.